mariadb-corporation/mariadb-connector-nodejs/README.md

 #### Connecting to Local Databases

-When working with a local database, (that is, cases where MariaDB and your Node.js application run on the same host), you can connect to MariaDB through the Unix socket or Windows named pipe for better performance, rather than using the TCP/IP layer.
+When working with a local database (that is, cases where MariaDB and your Node.js application run on the same host), you can connect to MariaDB through the Unix socket or Windows named pipe for better performance, rather than using the TCP/IP layer.

 In order to set this up, you need to assign the connection a `socketPath` value.
 When this is done, the Connector ignores the `host` and `port` options.